-- 1. These Subdivision & Land Development Regulations are adopted pursuant to the authority contained in Title 45, Chapter 23, Sections 25 through 74 of the Rhode Island General Laws, known as the Rhode Island Land Development and Subdivision Review Enabling Act of 1992. - 2.
-These Regulations revise the rules and regulations initially adopted by the Cranston City Plan Commission on March 15, 1946.
-These Regulations shall take precedence over any Regulations enacted prior to the enactment of these Regulations. - 3.
-These Regulations may be amended by the City Plan Commission in accordance with the provisions of RIGL § 45-23-52.
+- These Subdivision and Land Development Regulations [REGULATIONS] are adopted pursuant to the authority contained in Title 45, Chapter 23, Sections 25 through 74 of the Rhode Island General Laws [RIGL], known as the Rhode Island Land Development and Subdivision Review Enabling Act of 1992 [SUBDIVISION ACT]. - These Regulations revise the rules and regulations adopted by the Cranston City Plan Commission [COMMISSION] on March 15, 1946, and as revised on April 28, 1959, August 28, 1989, [NEED DATE ADDITIONAL REVISIONS].
+These Regulations shall take precedence over any Regulations enacted prior to the enactment of these Regulations. - These Regulations may be amended by the Commission through the procedures provided for in Ordinance No. 95-30, adopted by the Cranston City Council [COUNCIL] on August 28, 1995.